pingcap/docs/develop/dev-guide-sample-application-java.md

 <div label="Using Mybatis (Recommended)" value="mybatis">

-If you are using the TiDB Cloud Serverless Tier clusters, modify the `dataSource.url`, `dataSource.username`, `dataSource.password` in `mybatis-config.xml`.
+If you are using a TiDB Cloud Serverless Tier cluster, modify the `dataSource.url`, `dataSource.username`, `dataSource.password` in `mybatis-config.xml`.

 {{< copyable "" >}}